MehmetOKUYAR/Auto-labeling-on-the-pre-trained-model/README.md

                 ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 that's all, if your model predicts well enough, it will predict and start labeling.
+After the process is finished, you can check the labels with a labeling program and edit them again.
 ## You can see how the program works in the gif below.

 ![into gif](https://github.com/MehmetOKUYAR/auto-labeling-on-the-previously-trained-model/blob/main/images%20and%20txt/intro.gif)